MineCake147E/DivideSharp/README.md

 }
 ```

-And the code is compiled into:
+The above code is then compiled as follows:

 ```asm
 D239Custom(UInt32)